 My very first author photo was taken by Max when he was about 8 years old.
 I had just gotten my first magazine article accepted and they wanted a picture to go with the article.
 I set everything up in my backyard and had Max hit the button on my camera a few times.

 It was a pretty decent photo, all things considered.
-I ended up using it for a number of years, and still use it on my Fermenting For Foodies blog as a very tiny author image.
+I ended up using it for a number of years.

 When I finally invested in a proper DSLR camera, I had Brad help me with a longer photoshoot.
 We went out for an hour and walked around the city and snapped photos in a few different locations.
 The photos came out pretty good, considering Brad’s limited photography experience.
 And one of those photos is the one I’m currently using for my magazine column.